ingresso-group/pyticketswitch/docs/users/advanced.rst

 .. warning:: Auto-generated performances change every day, you should be
              calling :meth:`Client.list_performances
-             <passport.Client.list_performances>` at least once a day in order
+             <pyticketswitch.Client.list_performances>` at least once a day in
-             to ensure you have the correct performance ID.
+             order to ensure you have the correct performance ID.

 .. _`stripe`: https://stripe.com/gb